-Embracing the Humboldt lifestyle Ryan quickly became an Arcata local.
-In the early 90’s, managing the town head shop, Pacific Paradise, he was introduced to borosilicate glass art mainly in the form of glass pipes.
-Seeing the demand for such art and lack of reliable supply, Ryan parted ways with retail, purchased a Carlisle torch and some raw materials and began a self taught craft in his backyard shed.
+Ryan Teurfs was Born in Houston, Texas in 1973.
+Ryan’s family relocated to Oakland, California when he was the age of 3 and to Korea from ages 5 to 8.
+Eventually his family settled near Huntington Beach, California where he spent his youth at the beach surfing and skate boarding.
+Ryan relocated to Humboldt County for his last year of high school in 1991.
+Ryan embraced the Humboldt lifestyle and quickly became an Arcata local, he stayed in Humboldt for 20 years.
+In the early 90’s Ryan managed the town head shop, Pacific Paradise, and was introduced to borosilicate glass art mainly in the form of glass pipes.
+Seeing the demand for such art and lack of reliable supply, Ryan parted ways with retail, purchased his first torch and some raw materials and he began the demanding journey becoming a self-taught glassblower in his backyard shed.

 Through years of hard work, Ryan built and refined a set of glassblowing skills that were creative and time effective; his style was production oriented but reflected the mesmerizing qualities that glass media provides.